Drakk90/SENTINEL_HONEYPOT/README.md

 ![IPGEOLOCATION](https://raw.githubusercontent.com/Drakk90/SENTINEL_HONEYPOT/main/images/image01.jpg)

-If you do not have a Microsoft Azure account go to the following address. https://portal.azure.com/
+ - If you do not have a Microsoft Azure account go to the following address. https://portal.azure.com/
+ - Microsoft will welcome you with an initial credit of $200.00, which is valid for 30 days (Friendly reminder, always remember to delete your labs).

 ## [!]
 Disclaimer